 1997 - We faced Leeds again, with Stan Collymore bagging a brace as we won 4-0 at Anfield, as Jamie Redknapp and Robbie Fowler also got on the scoresheet.
 Stan’s first goal was our 300th in the Premier League.

-1980 – Terry McDermott netted while playing his 200th reds game, with Alan Hansen completing his century, as we beat Nottingham Forest 2-0 at Anfield, with Ray Kennedy also on target.
+1980 – Terry McDermott netted while playing his 200th reds game, with Alan Hansen completing his century and Phil Neal appearing for the 300th time, as we beat Nottingham Forest 2-0 at Anfield, with Ray Kennedy also on target.

 1964 – Roger Hunt reached 200 appearances for the club, scoring in our 2-2 draw at Aston Villa.
 Alf Arrowsmith also netted.